Uniquelimbu/eskore/frontend/README.md

 - **React Error Boundary**: Wrap components to catch and display errors gracefully
 </details>

-> 📑 **Need more help?** Check the project's main [troubleshooting guide](../TROUBLESHOOTING.md) or open an issue on GitHub.
+> 📑 **Need more help?** Check the project's [backend troubleshooting guide](../backend/TROUBLESHOOTING.md) for infrastructure-related issues or open an issue on GitHub.

 ## 🤝 Contributing

 We welcome contributions!
-Please follow these steps:
+Please follow our [contributing guidelines](../backend/CONTRIBUTING.md) and these steps:

 1. Fork the repository
 2. Create a feature branch: `git checkout -b feature/amazing-feature`